 By Violet Oaklander

 December 06, 2022

-This classic edition of Violet Oaklander’s ground-breaking book presents her pioneering approach to engaging with children that enter therapy.
+This classic edition of Violet Oaklander’s groundbreaking book presents her pioneering approach to engaging with children who enter therapy.
 A new introduction by Peter Mortola reflects on the ways that Hidden Treasure continues to inform therapeutic practice all over the world.
 Most of the ...